Open-ended investment company

 Investing in OEICs

 For investors who need more knowledge, motivation, or time to manage their holdings effectively, OEICs are a great choice.
 Investors can invest a single payment or a series of minimum monthly payments depending on the fund.
-Also, obtaining money through the phone or the internet is usually simple.
+Obtaining money through the phone or the internet is usually simple.
 Moreover, there can be a cost for shareholders who switch between funds.

 US individuals may not hold shares of OEICs.
 US stockholders must transfer their holdings or sell their shares to UK citizens through the OEIC.